oracle/weblogic-kubernetes-operator/docs-source/content/faq/boot-identity-not-valid.md

 Check that the user name and password credentials stored in the Kubernetes Secret referenced by `weblogicCredentialsSecret` contain the expected values for an account with administrative privilege for the WebLogic domain.
 Then [stop all WebLogic Server instances](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/domain-lifecycle/startup/#starting-and-stopping-servers) in the domain before restarting so that the operator will repeat its introspection and generate the corrected `boot.properties` files.

+If the "Boot identity not valid" error is still not resolved, Managed Server may be failing to communicate with the Administration Server for other reasons.
+Check carefully for any errors or exceptions logged before the "Boot identity not valid" error in the Managed Server log file and look for indications of communication failure reasons.

+If you enable SSL for the Administration Server and use the demo identity certificates, Managed Server may fail to establish an SSL connection with the Administration Server due to a hostname verification exception such as the "SSLKeyException: Hostname verification failed" error.
+For non-production environments, you can turn off the hostname verification by setting the "-Dweblogic.security.SSL.ignoreHostnameVerification=true" property in the Java options for starting the WebLogic Server.

+**NOTE**: Turning off hostname verification leaves WebLogic Server vulnerable to man-in-the-middle attacks.
+Oracle recommends leaving hostname verification on in production environments.
+See [Configuring SSL](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/secmg/ssl.html#GUID-5274E688-51EC-4A63-A35E-FC718B35C897) for details on configuring SSL in the Oracle WebLogic Server environment.

+For other SSL-related errors, make sure the Keystores and passwords are specified correctly in the Java options for starting the WebLogic Server.

+If the DNS hostname of the Administration Server can't be resolved during Managed Server startup with errors such as "java.net.UnknownHostException: domain1-admin-server", check the DNS server logs for any errors and take corrective actions to resolve those errors.